15 Ways to Socialize That Don’t Involve Food and Overeating

 3. Get outdoors—walk, hike, cross country ski.

-4. Have a scrapbooking, quilting, or other craft get-together.
+4. Have a scrapbooking, quilting, or other crafting get-together.

 5. Play games—chess, poker, board games.
 Have a game night.